conan-io/conan-io.github.io/_posts/2025-02-05-What-is-your-code-made-of-sboms.markdown

 ## I need a custom SBOM for my software.
 Can Conan help me?

 Yes, Conan can certainly help you create a custom SBOM for your software!
-With the introduction of the new `subgraph` interface, Conan provides a straightforward way to programmatically retrieve the dependencies of every individual package in a dependency graph.
+With the introduction of the new `subgraph` attribute in conanfiles, Conan provides a straightforward way to programmatically retrieve the dependencies of every individual package in a dependency graph.

 Using this `subgraph` , you can access the complete dependency subgraph of the current package, which is essential for